 “Oh, sorry,” Kadija said.
 “Layth.
 I knew him before he converted and I’m still not used to the new name.”

 Jamilah noticed everyone shedding their shoes at the door.
 Her socks had holes at the heels and smelled of sweat.
 Embarrassed, she removed them and stuffed them into her shoes.

-As she stepped into the apartment, wonderfully familiar food smells flooded her nostrils.
-It smelled like her mother's Middle Eastern cooking.
+As she stepped into the apartment, wonderfully familiar food aromas flooded her nostrils.
+It smelled like her mother’s Middle Eastern cooking.

 “It smells delicious in here,” Jamilah told Kadija.

-“Oh, you can thank Louis for that,” Kadija said.
-“He's preparing some of his secret Iraqi recipes.”
+“Oh, you can thank Louis,” Kadija said.
+“He’s preparing some of his secret Iraqi recipes.”

 “Iraqi?
 That’s cool.
 You are so lucky to have a husband who cooks.”

-The living room was attractively furnished and had hardwood floors and a bay window that looked onto the street.
-African prints hung on the walls, and a framed poster of a mosque.
-A large bookshelf in the corner was crammed with books and CD's from top to bottom.
+The living room was attractively furnished.
+The hardwood floors gleamed, and a large bay window looked onto the street.
+African prints and a framed poster of a mosque hung on the walls.
+A large bookshelf in the corner was crammed with books and CD’s from top to bottom.
 Kadija led Jamilah to a large leather sofa.

-Sitting on the loveseat facing was Sahar.
-She looked like a celebrity in her black jeans and designer leather jacket, with her hair perfectly coiffed as usual, and her nails manicured and polished.
+Jamilah’s gaze came to rest on Sahar.
+Sitting on the loveseat facing the window, she looked like a celebrity in her black jeans and designer leather jacket, with her hair perfectly coiffed as usual, and her nails manicured and polished.
 Two gold bangles graced her wrists.